-All in all, our case demonstrates how design driven innovation can open a stimulating alternative in mass markets.
+All in all, our case demonstrates how 'leading innovation through design' can open a stimulating alternative in mass markets.
 In the perfumery sector the approach presented in this paper does not simply reverse the commercialization of the sector including the old conflict between perfumery and industry.
 Yet, it fundamentally changes the roles of the professions involved in the process.
-Thus, "design takes over from industry" (cf. Ellena, 1991, p.
-345) can be the next step in the history of perfumery.
+Thus, 'design takes over from industry' (cf. Ellena, 1991: 345) can be the next step in the history of perfumery.